RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

     create a window and a turtle

-    while the turtle is still in the window: generate a random number between 0 and 1 if the number == 0 (heads):
+    while the turtle is still in the window: generate a random number, 0 or 1 if the number == 0 (heads):
             turn left
         else: